Nicki Minaj: 2022–present: Pink Friday 2

-On August 26, Minaj released her first greatest hits album titled Queen Radio: Volume 1, comprising several hits from her previous projects and one new track, "Likkle Miss (Remix)" with Skeng.
+On August 26, Minaj released her first greatest hits album titled Queen Radio: Volume 1, containing various songs from her previous projects and one new track, "Likkle Miss (Remix)" with Skeng.
 It debuted at number ten on the Billboard 200 with 32,000 units.
 Through the remainder of the year, Minaj appeared as a co-lead or featured artist on various collaborations: Yung Bleu's "Love in the Way", a remix of "Likkle Miss" called "The Fine Nine Remix" featuring eight female rappers, and YoungBoy Never Broke Again's "I Admit".
 The following month, Minaj collaborated with Lebanese singer Myriam Fares and Colombian singer Maluma on "Tukoh Taka" which was the official 2022 FIFA Fan Festival anthem.
 Minaj emceed the 2022 MTV Video Music Awards with LL Cool J and Jack Harlow, and hosted the 2023 ceremony.
 At the former ceremony, she received the Michael Jackson Video Vanguard Award and performed a medley of her hits as the recipient.

 On March 5, 2023, Minaj appeared as a surprise performer during Lil Wayne's set at the Rolling Loud California festival.
 In April, she teamed up with Ice Spice on the remix to the latter's song "Princess Diana"—the first-ever release on Minaj's record label imprint, Heavy On It.
 Peaking at number four on the Hot 100, the remix became the first collaboration between two women to top the Hot Rap Songs chart and made Minaj the woman with the most number-ones on the chart (10).
 In April and May, she also featured on YoungBoy Never Broke Again's "WTF", German singer Kim Petras's "Alone", and "Pound Town 2", the remix to rapper Sexyy Red and Tay Keith's single, "Pound Town".
 In June, Minaj and Ice Spice released their second collaboration, "Barbie World" with Europop band Aqua, from the Barbie film soundtrack.
 The song samples Aqua's 1997 single, "Barbie Girl".
 It reached number seven on the Hot 100 and extended Minaj's record as the female rapper with the most US top-tens (23).
 Minaj made guest appearances on Young Thug's "Money" with the late Juice Wrld, and Lil Uzi Vert's "Endless Fashion", which charted in the top 20.
 In October, she released "For All the Barbz", her freestyle of Drake's "All the Parties" (featuring Chief Keef), exclusively via her YouTube channel.
 With the 2023 MTV Europe Music Awards, she became the first black artist and female rapper to win Best US Act in the award show's history.
 In December, Minaj performed on the Atlanta and Miami dates of iHeartRadio's Jingle Ball Tour 2023.
 She conducted a New Year's Eve concert at the E11Even nightclub in Miami.